harshasethy/infra/README.md

-📦 Infrastructure Repository

-This repository contains infrastructure-as-code developed based on my hands-on experience managing and automating cloud environments.
-It reflects best practices I’ve adopted over time working with tools like Terraform, Ansible, and AWS, focusing on:
+This repository contains Infrastructure as Code (IaC) developed from my hands-on experience in managing and automating cloud environments.
+It reflects the best practices I’ve adopted over time while working with tools like Terraform, Ansible, and AWS, with a focus on:
 	•	🔧 Automated provisioning of cloud resources
 	•	🔒 Secure and scalable architecture patterns
 	•	🧱 Modular, reusable components for maintainability

-This serves as one stop for my reference
+This serves as a central reference point for my infrastructure work and learnings.

+⸻